 These strategies have made IKEA the world’s most successful furniture retailer with low operating costs and high product demand.
 This allows the company to stay competitive in the industry as it continually seeks more advanced methods to streamline supply chain management.

 IKEA has a clear vision supported by complementary cross-functional logic.
-This not only differentiates IKEA from its peers, but also provides it with a competitive advantage that is difficult to duplicate at other organisations.
+This not only differentiates IKEA from its peers, but also provides it with a competitive advantage that is difficult to duplicate at other organizations.